lechmazur/elimination_game/README.md

 - **Buddy Betrayed Summary for Claude 3.5 Haiku**:
 Players who betrayed this seat largely cited strategic threats, adaptability, and alliance-building as key reasons for their decisions.
 Many viewed the betrayed player as a strong competitor due to their observant and flexible gameplay, their ability to form multiple alliances, and their potential to outmaneuver others in later stages.

+- **Buddy Betrayed Summary for Llama 4 Maverick**:
+Players who betrayed this seat often cited strategic threats, alliance instability, or perceived passivity as their reasons.
+Some viewed the player as a strong competitor or manipulative strategist, while others saw them as lacking direction or posing a risk to group cohesion.

 ### Final Jury Elimination